danielbh/Notes-on-Go-OSS-projects/grafana.md

 [guardian package](https://github.com/grafana/grafana/blob/master/pkg/services/guardian/guardian.go) - some voodoo!
 They implement/compose an interface (DashboardGuardian) with a struct (dashboardGuardianImpl).
 Since they implement the methods of the DashboardGuardian interface with the struct it's valid.

-- [goconvey](https://github.com/smartystreets/goconvey/wiki/Web-UI) They are using goconvey to do testing which has a built in web UI for test browsing
+- [goconvey](https://github.com/smartystreets/goconvey/wiki/Web-UI) They are using goconvey to do testing which has a built in web UI for test browsing.
+Kept running into "Build Failure" issues.
+For testing a single test go test -run TestCaseName.

 ***